Turco (family): Economic and feudal activities

 The Turco's economic rise began locally in the early 12th century where through financial gains they increased their land holdings and expanded serfdom.
-By 1270 they began to operate at an international level, receiving privileges in Flanders (in particular the towns of Valenciennes, Binche and Maubeuge), and in Savoy, and by lending to the Counts of Hainaut and Namur.
+By 1270 they began to operate at an international level, receiving privileges in Hainaut (in particular the towns of Valenciennes, Binche and Maubeuge), and in Savoy, and by lending to the Counts of Hainaut and Namur.

 In 1342 Antonio and Turchetto Turco took over Frinco from the Pelletta family, as well as the castle in Montemagno from the comune of Asti.
 In 1375 Antonio Turco expanded his feudal holdings.
 Oliviero Turco was given lordship of Revigliasco from the marquis of Monferrato in 1367, however he was forced to abdicate when it was restored to Asti.

-A branch of the family established itself in Flanders at Hainaut where, in 1337, Rolando Turco de Castello acquired the lordship of Iwuy.
+A branch of the family established itself in Hainaut, where Albert Turco de Castello was lord of Saint Martin, knight, councillor of William I, Count of Hainaut (House of Avesnes) in 1336.
+Later he was in the service of Wenceslaus, Duke of Luxembourg 1357.
+His brother Rolando Turco de Castello acquired the lordship of Iwuy in 1337.

 As Asti's control by the Angevin Kingdom of Naples began to be challenged by the Visconti of Milan in the 14th century, a branch of the family established itself in Naples under the auspices of Queen Joan I, with some venturing to take positions in Calabria.
 In 1431 Pietrino Turco was given rights to Quattordio by Filippo Maria Visconti.

 By the end of the 16th century the dynasty of the Turco family began to lose economic prestige and, eventually, they fell from nobility.